 We like our distractions too much.
 Eating salad isn’t as much fun as eating French fries.
 Practicing piano isn’t as much fun as watching The Good Place.
 Distractions can be goal killers.
 Set aside time to indulge in your distractions after your work is done.

 We lack self-esteem.
 Sometimes, deep down we don’t think we deserve to be successful.
 (This is so juicy there is a whole podcast episode in this sentence so I am coming back to that!)
 So, we find ways to sabotage ourselves and excuses to quit.
 Believe that you deserve what you’re trying to achieve, and you’ll be encouraged to keep trying to achieve it.

 We lack responsibility.
 It’s easy to blame others for our setbacks.
 To be successful and fulfilled, you must own your life, your failures, and your successes.
 No one is riding up on a white horse to rescue you or to do the work for you.
 Your success is up to you.

 Why do you give up?
 Once you can answer that question accurately, you can create a plan to overcome it.

 There are few obstacles that can withstand a woman with enough desire and determination.
-You don’t have to be born with either of these skills, they can be developed!
-Just think about how different your life would be if you never gave up!
+You don’t have to be born with lots of either of these skills, they can be developed!
+Just think about how different your life would be if you never gave up on yourself!
 You can still create that life.
 Get started today.